 EventSentry has a number of pricing options in place, from full licenses to Network Device Licenses and NetFlow Licenses.
 However, the full license version can be purchased from $85 per year (£63), per Windows device to $4698 (£3,525) for 100 licenses and $28998 (£21,763) for 1000 devices.
 There is also a 30-day free trial.

 Observium is a network monitoring solution that is aimed at organizations of all size to monitor network performance.
-The observium site boasts an impressive range of companies who have embraced this project, with names such as Yahoo, Twitch and Spotify just some of those using the product.
-As a network monitoring software provider, Observium have opted to use SNMP as the main protocol to gather information although it also uses LLDP, CDP, FDP and EDP as well.
+The Observium site boasts an impressive range of companies who have embraced this project, with names such as Yahoo, Twitch, and Spotify just some of those using the product.
+As a network monitoring software provider, Observium have opted to use SNMP as the main protocol to gather network connection information although it also uses LLDP, CDP, FDP, and EDP as well.

 Any platform using the SNMP protocol can be identified via the auto-discovery feature.
 This automatically locates devices throughout your network and pulls information from them straight to your console.
 This information can then be rendered into a graph for closer inspection.
 The majority of your monitoring is done from the overview page.
 Here you can view all devices on your network alongside their status.

 Observium also meets one of our key differentiators in the form of threshold alerts.
-Threshold alerts enable the user to monitor devices and receive alerts when certain criteria are met.
+Threshold alerts enable the user to monitor devices and receive alerts when certain criteria, such as poor responce time, are met.
 For instance, if your memory drops below 70% you will receive a notification.
 You can also receive alerts when a particular service goes down.
 This minimizes the manual burden of monitoring a large network.

 The user interface has been designed to enable the user to switch from a system view to a device-level view.
 The device-level view helps to make the process of troubleshooting much easier when responding to poor performance.
-Kaseya Traverse supports Netflow, sFlow, J-Flow and cflow protocols.
+Kaseya Traverse supports Netflow, sFlow, J-Flow, and cFlow network connection monitoring protocols.